IldarGalikov/RecommendedBooks/README.md

 *A lot of dense information.
 I caught myself constantly reverting 30 seconds back as my mind was still thinking on previous point.*

 ###  Multipliers
 leadership book that descibes leaders as either "multipliers" or "deminishers".
 Discusses differences.
-A lot fo examples
+A lot of examples

 *Another list of examples of good/bad leaders.*
 *Great definition of intelligence as "The ability to see intelligence in other people".*
 *In addition has a great example of how person can lead people using questions without any statements* *However some phrases like "I conducted a research" without any details/statistics of research leaved me uncertain if I can trust the information.*

 ### Summary of leadership books
 I believe that this is the order for leadership books: